jeffsikes/salesforce-eleventy-directory/README.md

 ```

 ### The HTML Template
 The `index.njk` file is the template for the user directory.
-It's a simple list of users with their name, title, email and profile photo.
-I'm using the `SmallPhotoUrl` field from Salesforce to display the profile photo.
+It's a simple list of users with their name, email and profile photo.
+Profile images are served from locally downloaded copies.

 I'm a big fan of [microformats](https://developer.mozilla.org/en-US/docs/Web/HTML/microformats), so I've added some basic h-card markup to the user list.
 This is a simple way to add some semantic meaning to the user data.
 You can also use these to style the user list with CSS.